Michael and Rosann Geltzeiler Trading Center

 - Blue Hens beat the S&P 500 - The Blue Hen Investment Club beat their S&P 500 Market Index benchmark throughout the entire 2018 year.

-- Bloomberg Functions List - Listed below are the more commonly used functions within the Bloomberg Terminal.
+- Bloomberg Functions List - Richard Jakotowicz, associate instructor of finance at the University of Delaware’s Alfred Lerner College of Business and Economics, compiled this list of the more commonly used functions within the Bloomberg Terminal.
 Bloomberg provides thousands of functions that can be accessed by utilizing the “Help” Key.
-Thanks goes to Richard Jakotowicz for compiling this list.
-The red “CONN DEFAULT” Key = Located at the top right corner of the keyboard, the “CONN DEFAULT” key allows you […]
+The Bloomberg Terminal is one of many data feeds and […]

 Trading Center Staff